 Exercise is physical activity that involves repetitive bodily movement done to improve or maintain one or more of the components of physical fitness—cardiorespiratory endurance (aerobic fitness), muscular strength, muscular endurance, flexibility, and body composition.
 Exercise interventions in patients with cancer have been provided as home-based, patient-managed, supervised and unsupervised, individual or group exercise sessions of varying duration and frequency.
 They can include combinations of aerobic and resistance activities.
-Exercise has been studied in patients with cancer for anxiety, chemotherapy-induced nausea and vomiting (CINV), depression, hot flashes, lymphedema, sleep/wake disturbance, pain, and fatigue.
+Exercise has been studied in patients with cancer for anxiety, chemotherapy-induced nausea and vomiting (CINV), depression, dyspnea, hot flashes, lymphedema, sleep/wake disturbance, pain, and fatigue.
+It has also been studied for caregiver strain and burden.
 Users of this information are encouraged to review intervention details in study summaries because exercise interventions studied and their timings in the trajectory of cancer care vary and these differences can influence effectiveness.

 Effectiveness Not Established

 Andersen, C., Adamsen, L., Moeller, T., Midtgaard, J., Quist, M., Tveteraas, A., & Rorth, M. (2006).
 The effect of a multidimensional exercise programme on symptoms and side-effects in cancer patients undergoing chemotherapy—The use of semi-structured diaries.
 European Journal of Oncology Nursing, 10(4), 247-262.doi: 10.1016%2Fj.ejon.2005.12.007

 To evaluate the effect of a multidimensional exercise program on managing symptoms in patients with cancer undergoing chemotherapy